Doñana National Park: Environmental issues

 After the Aznalcóllar Dam disaster of 1998, public awareness of the environmental risks to which the countryside is exposed has increased.
 Various impact studies and environmental groups have warned repeatedly of problems that threaten the region's flora, fauna, water and soil.
-While the pressure of urbanization and its various demands on local ecosystems has been a concern throughout the years, this is not the only associated risk factor.
+While the pressure of urban isation and its various demands on local ecosystems has been a concern throughout the years, this is not the only associated risk factor.
 UNESCO has reviewed the nomination of the park for inclusion in its "List of World Heritage in Danger" several times, but has yet to add it.

 Impact of infrastructure

 There have been a number of problems related to infrastructure near the park.
-A project to build an oil pipeline between Extremadura and the port of Huelva has been criticized by environmental groups, who allege it would significantly increase tanker traffic in the area with an associated risk of oil spills.
+A project to build an oil pipeline between Extremadura and the port of Huelva has been critic ised by environmental groups, who allege it would significantly increase tanker traffic in the area with an associated risk of oil spills.
 Frequent dredging of the Guadalquivir to allow passage of ships to the port of Seville has been observed to cause serious disturbances in the biodynamics of the estuary.
-Adena, the Associación de defensa de la naturaleza (Association for the defence of nature), the Spanish branch of WWF, has linked the passage of these boats with the introduction of new animals to the local ecosystems, which occurs when they discharge ballast water containing exotic species.
+Adena, the Associación de defensa de la naturaleza ("Association for the defence of nature"), the Spanish branch of WWF, has linked the passage of these boats with the introduction of new animals to the local ecosystems, which occurs when they discharge ballast water containing exotic species.